-About eleven months after my diagnosis, I went back to the journal and picked out some of the entires to share here, and then began to add to it.
+While I was going through surgery and treatment, I kept a journal part of the time so I would have a place to start if I decided to share some of it in the future.
+About eleven months after my diagnosis, I went back to the journal and picked out some of the entires to share, and then began to add to it.

-What I didn’t write about then and haven’t written about yet is the overwhelming anxiety and stress following the initial diagnosis, and the pressure to learn all I could about breast cancer in the shortest period of time in order to make a decision about surgery and treatment.
-And I haven’t shared my most personal feelings or details about the surgery.
+What I didn’t write about when I was going through it was the overwhelming anxiety and stress following the initial diagnosis, the immediate pressure to learn enough about breast cancer in the shortest period of time in order to make a decision about what kind of surgery and treatment to have.

 The journal begins after treatment with some of the entries I made when I went to the Life Beyond Cancer Retreat at Miraval in December 2007, about six weeks after I finished radiation therapy.
 After that, I tried to write about some of the information and resources that I discovered that were helpful to me.

-Lately I’ve begun to add comments about daily life, because there is “life after cancer,” which includes advocacy for cancer survivors, lifestyle changes, and a developing retrospective view about what I went through that I wasn’t able to talk about at the time.
+More recently I added comments about daily life, because there is “life after cancer,” which includes advocacy for cancer survivors, lifestyle changes, and a developing retrospective view about what I went through that I didn’t know how to talk about at the time.

 My disclaimer.